It’s amazing what you can Discover on your Doorstep!

 He died in 1838, aged 77.

-We crossed a wooden bridge over the river and went through a wooden kissing gate.
+There was a wooden bridge over the river and then we went through a wooden kissing gate.

 A kissing gate is a type of gate which allows people to pass through, but not livestock.

-The normal construction is a half-round, rectangular, trapezoidal or V-shaped enclosure with a hinged gate trapped between its arms.
+It has a hinged gate trapped between its arms.
 When the gate is parked at either side of the enclosure, there is no gap to pass through.
 However, the gate can be pushed to give access to the small enclosure, then moved in the opposite direction to close the first opening and allow exit from the enclosure to the other side.
 The enclosure may be made large enough to accommodate pushchairs and wheelchairs.
 The gate itself is usually self-closing, to the side away from the land where animals are kept.
-The self-closing may be by hinge geometry but sometimes by a spring or weight.
+The self-closing may be by hinge but sometimes by a spring or weight.

 This design of gate does not usually allow bicycles to be taken through, and they must be lifted over the fence.
 Alternatively they (or horses) may pass instead through an adjacent conventional gate, or an additional latch may allow the kissing gate itself to open fully for this purpose.